-Brentwood Borough Council is proposing to introduce a Public Spaces Protection Order (PSPO) to cover areas within Brentwood town centre.
+Brentwood Borough Council has introduced a Public Spaces Protection Order (PSPO) to cover areas within Brentwood town centre.
 Consultation has taken place with the public, businesses, partner organisations including Essex Police, Essex Fire, Police & Crime Commissioner, and other areas of the community that may be affected by the introduction of a PSPO.

 What is a Public Spaces Protection Order?

 A public spaces protection order is made by a Local Authority if satisfied on reasonable grounds that two conditions are met.
 Firstly, that